On your application, we require you to provide the following information about your education:

 By focusing on your achievements in context, we evaluate how you have excelled within your individual academic environment and how you have taken advantage of the opportunities available to you in your school and community.

 Report your undergraduate grade point average and the scale used by your institution.
 Only courses for credit toward your first bachelor’s degree count in your GPA.
+Please factor in the number of credits and grade for each class; do not simply average quarters or semesters for your annual GPA.
 Report/calculate your GPA to the best of your ability even if your institution does not list it on your transcript.
 Do not convert your college/university’s scale.
-If necessary, you may explain how you calculate your GPA in the “Additional Information” section.
+If necessary, you may explain how you calculated your GPA in the “Additional Information” section.

 No minimum GPA is required for admission to the Stanford MBA Program.